zaracooper/blog/content/posts/go-module-tidbits.md

     go test ./...
     ```

 7. Tag your module.
-To make sure all changes made are stable, it's recommended to first create a pre-release version as breaking compatibility is understandable with pre-releases.
+To make sure all changes made are stable, it's recommended to first create a pre-release version as some instability is understandable with pre-releases.
 Once all new changes have been tested and found to be stable, you could tag the next stable release.

     ```bash
     git tag [tag]